yuchenyang83/Data_and_Code_tLME_dropout/README.md

 3. Steps to reproduce the results:
    - **For Figure 1:** (i) Load the 'aids.RData' file from './Data/source'. (ii) Run the 'Fig1.R' script from the './Code/' subfolder.
    - **For Figure 5:** (i) Load the 'fit_result.RData' file from './Data/'. (ii) Run the 'Fig5.R' script from the './Code/' subfolder.
-   - **For Figure 6:** (i) Load the 'fit_result.RData' file from './Data/'. (ii) Load the 'fix_alpha' files: 'fix_alpha1.RData' through 'fix_alpha22.RData' from the './Data/fix_alpha/' directory. (iii) Run the 'Fig6.R' script from the './Code/' subfolder.
+   - **For Figure 6:** ((i) Read the 'fixed_alpha.txt'. (ii) Run the 'Fig6.R' script from the './Code/' subfolder.
    - **For Table 4 & 5:** (i) Load the 'fit_result.RData' file from './Data/'. (ii) Run the 'Tab4.R' and 'Tab5.R' scripts from the './Code/' subfolder
 ###

-	(18) 'fit_aids.R' is the main script for fitting the LME and tLME models under the three mechanisms.
+	(18) 'fit_aids.R' is the main script for fitting the LME and tLME models under the three missing mechanisms.
 It includes four structures for within-patient autocorrelation.
 	(19) 'DemoExample.R' is a demonstration script that generates a simulated dataset to illustrate the implementation of our proposed method.
 Detailed results and implementation can be found in Appendix C of the Supplementary Material.
 	(20) 'fit_aids_fixalpha.R' is the main script for fitting the tLME model under the MNAR mechanism, where the parameter alpha2 is fixed at values ranging from -16 to 16.